 This is a Twitter-focused search engine that searches through Twitter profiles and helps users identify the best targets for blogger outreach.
 It finds Twitter bios to connect with, compares them to find overlaps and target new influencers, analyzes your followers, and compares their relationships with your friends or competitors.
 The tool also optimizes the results by matching your activities to gains and losses in followers.

-· Curated Lists
+3. Curated Lists

 There are thousands of done-for-you resources available online, and it’s up to you to find them.
 It’s, however, important to make sure that the websites you decide to get in touch with have high domain authority.
 Consider the fact that the sites may not have published anything in a long time or are updated frequently.

-· Twitter Outreach
+4. Twitter Outreach

 Like Google, Twitter has its own search engine, and you can visit it at search.twitter.com.
 It is a powerful tool to identify and connect with influencers.
 The results are generated in real-time, and like any other search engine, advanced queries are of paramount importance.

 BloggerOutreach Guides #Step 2: Pre-Outreach

-This step includes things like commenting on blog posts, tagging prospects in your social media posts, following them on social media, replying to shared content, sharing the content they post as well as targeting them with brand awareness campaigns.
+This step includes things like commenting on blog posts, tagging prospects in your social media posts, following them on social media, replying to shared content, sharing the content they post as well and targeting them with brand awareness campaigns.

-Pre-outreach efforts help make cold emails sound warm, thus increasing chances of success.
+Pre-outreach efforts help make cold emails sound warm, thus increasing the chances of success.
 Visit the influencer’s blog and comment on a post that best relates to the content you’ve already written or are working on.

 The idea is to engage with the influencer’s content and let them know that you exist.
 It is about building a relationship, not just a transactional promotion.

-Blogger Outreach Guides #Step 3: Find the Email Address
+BloggerOutreach Guides #Step 3: Find The Email Address

 A frustrating part of blogger outreach is sending out hundreds of emails without a reply.
 Even when faced with a rejection email, you can use the opportunity to inquire why they aren’t interested in your proposal.

-One thing you can do to improve your odds is to find the right persons to reach out to.
+One thing you can do to improve your odds is to find the right people to reach out to.
 While it is very basic, it is something many content marketers overlook.
-Finding out the right person to reach out to is just as important as reaching out in the first place.
+Finding the right person to reach out to is just as important as reaching out in the first place.